 - Click Properties, then Compatibility, then "Disable display scaling on high DPI settings".
 Click Apply.

-This fix for Adobe products has been reported to work for ONE:
+This fix for Adobe products has been reported to work for ONE and Groups:

 This issue also seems to have a workaround provided by Microsoft.
 Please see: https://blogs.windows.com/buildingapps/2017/04/04/high-dpi-scaling-improvements-desktop-applications-windows-10-creators-update/#xuEZS6lZpywB0FKG.97